Azure/azure-init/doc/E2E_TESTING.md

 6. Running tests on the second VM

 All of these steps happen in your Azure cloud subscription, controlled from your local machine.

-**Note**: When using SIG image testing, you should still use the Docker-built binary to ensure compatibility with the target VM environment.

 ### What is a Shared Image Gallery (SIG)?